Businessman using computer mouse to search for information

 #2 - Important Content to the Front, Please

-Long believed to be true by SEO experts and now confirmed by the Google search algorithm leak, you should place the most important parts of your content as high up on a given page as possible.
+Long believed to be true by SEO experts and now confirmed by the Google algorithm leak in 2024, you should place the most important parts of your content as high up on a given page as possible.
 Many news and personal blogs have had great success hosting an “Article Summary” or “Takeaway” section at the very top of their pages that summarizes the content further down the page.
 Given that Search indexes pages from top to bottom, any content with specific keywords you’re targeting should make its way to the top of the page as well.

 #3 - Keywords in the Front, Context in the Back